Botulinum: A Deeper Dive

 Indications for Botulinum Toxin

-Botulinum toxins have found veritable applications in the management of various medical, neurological, dermatological, ophthalmic and cosmetic conditions with good response to treatment.
+Botulinum toxins have found veritable applications in the management of various medical, neurological, dermatological, ophthalmic, and cosmetic conditions with good responses to treatment.
+Clinical applications include:

 - Focal dystonias